 You love your roof, right?
-What’s not to love.
+What’s not to love?
 It’s always there, keeping you and your family safe from all kinds of nasty things that fall from the sky in this part of the world.
 Your roof is a valuable part of your house!
+But what happens when it is time to sell your house?
+While you may budget for roof repairs or a replacement, it makes the selling process more complicated.
+If your roof does need to be replaced, does a new roof increase home value?
+In this blog, we’ll find out!

-Even if they can’t see the signs of wear, an inspector who discovers the roof has been in place for 8 or 9 years is likely to communicate its age to prospective homebuyers as well as the fact that this will mean an imminent roof replacement.
+Even if they can’t see the signs of wear, an inspector who discovers the roof has been in place for 8 or 9 years will.
+Inspectors, hired by buyers are likely to communicate its age to prospective homebuyers as well as the fact that this will mean an imminent roof replacement.

 As an initial cost, metal roofing is more expensive than traditional asphalt shingles.
 How much more?
 Well, our stone-coated steel shingles are about 50% more expensive than asphalt.
 So, where is the value in metal roofing?

 Great question!
-To answer it, I’d like to introduce you to some friends of ours:
+To answer this, I’d like to introduce you to some friends of ours:

 Scott and Sara

-As adults, Scott and Sara both own similar bungalow-style houses that are valued at $210,000 and $195,000 respectively.
-They may not foot race each other anymore, but they still make competition out of things like their preferred barbecue method, the type of car they drive and the baseball teams they support.
+As adults, Scott and Sara both own similar bungalow-style houses that are valued at $210,000 and $195,000, respectively.
+They may not foot race each other anymore, but they still make competition out of just about anything.
+Scott and Sarah love to compete over things like their preferred barbecue method, the type of car they drive and the baseball teams they support.

 Eleven years ago, when it came time for Sara to replace her roof, she decided to go with stone-coated steel shingles.
 Two years later, Scott’s roof also needed to be replaced.
 He opted to keep the look of traditional asphalt shingles.
 Of course, when they talked about price, Scott took the opportunity to remind Sara that he spent 50% less than she did on his roof.